lwade/euca-wiki/Convert-AMI-to-EMI.md

     (Substitute eri-xxxxxx and eki-xxxxxx with the appropriate EKI and ERI ids based on the running Eucalyptus instance you copied the kernel modules from.)

 4. Test the instance.

-## Second Approach: Bundle a Running AMI

-If you don't own the S3 buckets and can't download the image directly, you can launch an AMI, install euca2ools, and use euca-bundle-vol to import your image.

-There's also a tool called **[[ami2emi]]** that can serve as a starting point.
-The idea is as follows:

-1. In EC2, launch an instance of the image you want to import to Eucalyptus.
-2. Install euca2ools on that instance: http://www.eucalyptus.com/download/euca2ools
-2. Copy your admin-credentials.zip file from Eucalyptus to this instance.
-3. Run euca-bundle-vol based on the instructions here: [[Bundling Images]]
-4. Copy the files (.xml and .part files) to your Eucalyptus system.
-5. Run euca-upload-bundle and euca-register to upload and register the new system.

 *****